 – WP Smush: If you’re planning to use pictures in your blog then this one’s great to have.
 Images tend to be heavy and can slow down your site if you don’t optimize them.

-– UpdraftPlus: This backups and restores your website.
+– UpdraftPlus: This performs a backup and restores your website.
 You don’t want to lose everything so back it up!

-4- Social media accounts.
 If you’re going to spend the time and effort to write and share your expertise or experiences then you should let the whole world know.
 This will help you reach the people you want to reach.
-I’m on Twitter, Youtube, Pinterest, Facebook and Google+.
-Instagram, Snapchat and Persicope are popular these days.

-5- Photoshop and Lightroom.
 As Rod Stewart sings: “every picture tells a story”.
-My blog is very visual so images play a big part.
+My blog is very visual so the images play a big part.
 The Adobe Creative Cloud for photographers is great because it gives you access to Lightroom and Photoshop for $9.99 a month.